Algorithms for large-scale problems in computational biology

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Futamura, Natsuhiko, "Algorithms for large-scale problems in computational biology" (2002).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 87.
+87.